• 1-3 Days Delivery

 Fixing blocked gutters, cracks or voids in masonry or render

 Penetrating damp also occurs due to any number of building faults such as blocked gutters, loose mortar or faulty downpipes.
-Gutters that are blocked, too small or overflowing can lead to a regular source of water that may eventually find its way into the building.
+Gutters that are blocked, overflowing or too small can lead to a regular source of water that may eventually find its way into the building.
 It’s best to check for and resolve any gutter problems as soon as possible to prevent this from happening.

 Meanwhile, external mortar can become friable and loose over time, causing voids and cracks.
-This then creates an entry point for water ingress, especially with constant battering from the elements.
-If you’ve noticed this on your property, it’s best to repoint the mortar and fix the issue ASAP, followed by application of PermaSEAL facade cream to protect exterior walls from future issues.
+This creates an entry point for water ingress, especially with constant battering from the elements.
+If you’ve noticed this on your property, it’s best to repoint the mortar and fix the issue ASAP, followed by application of PermaSEAL Facade Cream to protect exterior walls from future issues.

 At Permagard, we’re the exterior wall experts.
 From penetrating damp to structural repair issues, we provide expert solutions at trade prices to protect your property.
 For information on external building maintenance, get in touch to speak to our specialist team.